-\paragraph{Results} \Cref{tab:mnist} presents the results of this series of experiments.
-We train a separate model for each $\epsilon$-value, for a total of 70 models.
-The upper half of the table shows the mean accuracy and certified robustness of the unattacked baselines.
-As expected for this task, on benign data (LHS) the accuracy is high for all training methods, and the robustness increases for adversarial training and especially provable training.
-Evaluating the same, unattacked models on backdoor data (RHS) shows almost identical accuracy and robustness.
-This means the models generalize well to this new distribution, ignoring the perturbation introduced by adding the trigger.
+\Cref{tab:mnist} presents the results of this series of experiments.
+We train a separate model for each $\epsilon$ value for a total of 70 models.
+The upper half of the table shows the mean accuracy and abstain rate of the unattacked baselines.
+As expected for this task, on benign data (LHS), the accuracy is high for all training methods, and the abstain rate decreases for adversarial training and especially provable training compared to standard training.
+Evaluating the same, unattacked models on data with a trigger (RHS) shows almost identical accuracy and abstain rate.
+This means the models generalize well to this new distribution, ignoring the added trigger.

-The lower half of \cref{tab:mnist} shows the accuracy and certified robustness for models with a backdoor, with numbers in parenthesis showing the relative change in percentage points (p.p.) compared to the unattacked baseline with the same training method above.
-Independently of the $\epsilon$ radius, our direct attack achieves the same accuracy and certified robustness on benign data as the baseline, making the backdoor undetectable.
-When adding the trigger, certified robustness drops significantly by up to 85~\pp, showing that the prediction of most tested samples is no longer certifiably robust.
+The lower half of \cref{tab:mnist} shows the accuracy and abstain rate for models with a trigger, with numbers in parenthesis showing the relative change in percentage points (p.p.) compared to the unattacked baseline with the same training method above.
+Independent of the $\epsilon$ radius, our direct attack achieves the same accuracy and abstain rate on benign data as the baseline, making the trigger undetectable.
+When adding the trigger, the abstain rate increases significantly by up to 85~\pp, showing that the model abstains for most samples.

-Despite the significantly reduced access of indirect attacks, we can observe a similar trend as with the direct attack.
+Despite the significantly reduced access of indirect attacks, we can observe a similar trend as for the direct attacks.
 On benign data, the model accuracy remains the same compared to the respective unattacked baseline, hiding the attack completely.
-Certified accuracy also remains very similar, dropping by a maximum of 6~\pp\ only for large $\epsilon$ values.
+The abstain rate also remains very similar, dropping by a maximum of 6~\pp.

-On the backdoor distribution, certified robustness drops significantly for all training methods by up to 85~\pp, reaching zero quickly for natural and adversarial training.
-The only exception to this is provable training for larger $\epsilon$ values, where the robustness remains high despite the attack.
-Prediction accuracy drops on the backdoor distribution, which, as discussed in \cref{sec:backdoor_attacks}, is inconsequential (see also \cref{sec:experiments_accuracy}).
+On the trigger distribution, the abstain rate increases significantly for all training methods by up to 77~\pp, reaching zero quickly for natural and adversarial training.
+The only exception is provable training for larger $\epsilon$ values, where the abstain rate remains low despite the attack.
+Prediction accuracy drops on the trigger distribution, which, as discussed in \cref{sec:attacks}, is inconsequential (see also \cref{sec:experiments_accuracy}).